maxmilton/new-tab/README.md

 ## Known issues

-1. There's no overflow menu for the bookmarks bar.
-I haven't been able to implement this the level performance I'm after from the extension so this is purposely left out.
+1. No overflow menu on the bookmarks bar.
+I haven't been able to implement this with the level performance I'm after from the extension so this is purposely left out.
     * _Workaround:_ Limit the number of bookmarks in your bookmarks bar folder or group your bookmarks into folders (it's nice to have it clean and minimal anyway!).
 1. The extension's bookmarks bar is lacking in functionality.
 Chrome doesn't have an API to control the native bookmarks bar via extensions so I've recreated a simplistic version.
+The goal here is _high performance_ and not to emulate all the native bookmarks bar features.
-1. The page needs to be reloaded after add, editing, or removing bookmarks on the bookmarks bar.
-Because the bookmarks bar doesn't change so often, I prefer not to add bookmark event listeners as most users simply don't need this.
+1. Needs to be reload after adding, editing, or removing bookmarks.
+Because bookmarks don't change often, I prefer not to add bookmark event listeners as most users simply don't need this.
-1. Searching your Chrome browsing history can be slow if you history is _very_ big.
-This is just a reality of Chrome.
+1. Searching the browsing history is slow when you history is _very_ big.
+This is just a reality of Chrome. 😢

 ## Browser support